-Building web applications don’t just involve installing the proper frameworks and designing an eye-catching interface.
+Building web applications involves more than just installing the proper frameworks and designing an eye-catching interface.
 If you want your application to be successful, you need to plan and know what steps to take.
 These crucial steps will help you do just that.
-If you don’t know how to design a web application, Read our article on the six most valuable tips for building a web application.
+If you don’t know how to design a web application, Read the following six most valuable tips for building a web application.

 Step 1: Define your audience